RupeshKumar4511/Web-Designing-and-Development/README.md

 <br>
 Key BOM Features:
 <br>
-window.history: Allows access to the browser’s history (e.g., window.history.back() to go back).
+window.history: Allows access to the browser's history (e.g., window.history.back() to go back).
 <br>
 window.navigator: Provides information about the browser (e.g., browser name, version).
 <br>
 window.location: Allows access to the current URL and can be used to redirect the browser.
 <br>
-window.screen: Provides information about the screen’s resolution, size, etc.
+window.screen: Provides information about the screen's resolution, size, etc.

 <b> Node : </b> each element in the tree structure of dom is called as node .
 <br>